Laragear/TwoFactor/README.md

 ```

 This controls the size and margin used to create the QR Code, which are created as SVG.

+## Laravel Octane Compatibility

+- There are no singletons using a stale application instance.
+- There are no singletons using a stale config instance.
+- There are no singletons using a stale request instance.
+- There are no static properties written during a request.

+There should be no problems using this package with Laravel Octane.

 ## Security